pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 This page describes the workflows and commands you'll use in the recipes, and provides a few hints to get you out of trouble.

 !!! hint
-    You don't have to read through this page all the way through.
+    You don't have to read this page all the way through.
 Just refer to the parts you need.
-The recipes link to them.
+The recipes link directly to the instructions you need.

-## Branching workflows
+## Workflows

-There are many possible branching workflows, but only two in this guide:
+There are many possible Git workflows, but only two in this guide:

 - [Git Centralized Workflow](../../recipes/recipes-centralized-workflow/): all work is done in a single branch
 - [GitHub Flow](../../recipes/recipes-gitflow/): different pieces of work are done in different branches

-#### Centralized Git workflow
+#### Centralized workflow

-In the centralized Git workflow, everyone works on a single branch (usually called `master`).
+In the centralized workflow, everyone works on a single branch (usually called `master`).
 Changes are committed to the local repository on each contributor's own computer.
 From time to time, each user pushes changes to a remote Git repository.

 ![Diagram of the Git centralized workflow](../img/git-centralized-workflow.png)

-Here are the operations a contributor performs when working in the centralized Git workflow.
+Here are the operations a contributor performs when working in the centralized workflow.

 --8<-- "centralized-workflow-snippet.html"